 GERMANY - Schuhmann Lebkuchen Company

 I've always wondered what happened to this company & I've now learned that in 2015 the Lambertz Group acquisitioned them.
 I don't know if Lambertz has retained the Schuhmann line by name or not.
-I've not seen any tins in the retail market with this name for some years.
+I've not seen any tins in the online retail market with this name for some years.

 2002 - largest chest; 10" x 14..5" x ?; Art. #320254 (Tins of Taste #2719) (Note: There was also a smaller, music box tin with this same design & love story - translation below).